Love and Stigma: The Outcast System

 ABOUT THE AUTHOR

 Sir Adolphus Ekejiuba is a retired geologist who worked with the Shell Petroleum Development Company of Nigeria.
 He is an avid world traveler and philanthropist, contributing significantly to his community development and well-being of the less privileged.
-He is the founder of the Friends-In-Need Foundation, a philanthropic organization aimed to reach out to Nigerian youth to curtail restiveness, laziness, ignorance and contracting diseases thereby becoming useful to themselves and the society.
+He is the founder of the Friends-In-Need Foundation International, a philanthropic organization aimed to reach out to Nigerian youth to curtail restiveness, laziness, ignorance and contracting diseases thereby becoming useful to themselves and the society.